Characters of the Marvel Cinematic Universe: M–Z: Howard Stark

+As of 2025, the character has appeared in seven projects: the films Iron Man, Iron Man 2 (2010), Captain America: The First Avenger, Ant-Man, and Captain America: Civil War; the Marvel One-Shot Agent Carter (2013); and the Marvel Television series Agent Carter (2015–2016).
+Alternate universe variants of Howard appeared in two projects: the film Avengers: Endgame; and the Disney+ animated series What If...?.

+Maria Stark

+Maria Stark (portrayed by Hope Davis) is Tony Stark's mother and Howard Stark's wife.
+She was assassinated along with her husband by the brainwashed Winter Soldier under Vasily Karpov's mind control, making it appear as an accidental car crash.

+As of 2025, the character has appeared in one project: the film Captain America: Civil War.

 Morgan Stark

-In the Marvel Cinematic Universe, Morgan Stark (portrayed by Lexi Rabe) is the four-year-old daughter of Tony Stark and Pepper Potts.
-Born after Thanos' universal genocide, she grows up during the five-year Blip period with half the world's population having been wiped out of existence.
+Morgan Stark (portrayed by Lexi Rabe) is the four-year-old daughter of Tony Stark and Pepper Potts.
+Born after Thanos's universal genocide, she grows up during the five-year Blip period with half the world's population having been wiped out of existence.
 In a deleted scene, a grown-up Morgan (portrayed by Katherine Langford) has a conversation with her father in the Soul World after he sacrifices himself to save the universe by using the Infinity Stones to defeat Thanos.